 - Information about the bug – here you need to explain the input data you used and the sequence of steps you made to cause the bug.
 This point is quite important make sure that your instructions are clear and reproducible.
 Make sure that you use the same terminology as the developers.

-These days, more and more people in the IT business work with clients or have coworkers that are not from their own country and who communicate in another language.
-No matter how well you learn to understand a language, there still can be misunderstandings that can lead to problems of all types.
-It helps to have a pre-planned method and agreed terminology to report bugs.
+Modern workforces are increasingly distributed.
+Especially in the technology sector, businesses work with clients or have coworkers in another country, or who speak another language in addition to the shared language.
+No matter how well you learn to understand a language, misunderstandings can arise leading to problems of all types.
+It helps to have a pre-planned method and agreed upon terminology to report bugs.

 Start to test with the idea that there should be bugs.
-There is not a system that does not have a few errors.
-This mindset will help you to be more focused on finding problems.
+No system is perfect.
+This mindset will help you to be more focused and purposeful finding problems.

-Sometimes, due to a variety of reasons, users do not enter something as they are intended to, press buttons out of order, or otherwise misuse the software.
-It is important to try to account for these situations.
+Sometimes, due to a variety of reasons, users do not enter something as intended.
+They may press buttons out of order, or otherwise misuse the software.
+It is important to try to account for these situations in your test plan.

 If you have a registration form to test, try doing things OTHER than fill out the form.
-It was built to accept data, so try not entering anything and pressing the button for registration, enter invalid data such as email that does not have the “@” symbol or very long zip code or name.
+It was built to accept data, so try not entering anything and pressing the button for registration.
+Enter invalid data such as email that does not have the “@” symbol or very long zip code or name.
 Use boundary cases (inputs at or just beyond maximum and minimum limits) to attempt to receive errors.
-There are symbols that can break the database or break the request from the database if they are entered and saved in the system.
-Such examples are the percentage (%) symbol, inverted commas(“”), and two minuses (--) together.

 If you have a combination of actions that need to be done one after another, change their sequence.
 Make sure that you have checked all situations that you can think of, according to the system you test.

 The above tips should not turn the QA process into a highly critical and aggressive testing period.
 Do not test and report bugs for unrealistic situations.
-Make sure you have understood the specification for the application and do not tease the developers with unrealistic bugs.
+Reporting unrealistic defects will only slow down the development process and frustrate the development team.

 Sometimes bugs are shared verbally with the developers.
 This can work against you.
 Make sure that you keep written documentation of all your discussions about issues or anything concerning a project.
 The best practice is to have reports on every issue you find.
-Sometimes when communicating bugs verbally, many testers complain that the developers take the credit for their work or that managers who calculate the productivity of a tester by the number of bugs he/she reports do not give full credit.
+Sometimes when communicating bugs verbally, they are forgotten and never fixed.
+This may lead to a production release annoying users.

 Communication with your team members is just as important as knowing good techniques for testing and is key for the successful achievement of a quality product.
 You need to be flexible.
-During your work you will meet junior developers that have never worked with testers or people who will disagree with your findings.
+During your work, you will meet 1) junior developers who have never worked with QAs or 2) people who will disagree with your findings.
 Some developers just need to get used the fact that they have bugs in their programs.
 This is normal.
-You need to persuade them that a tester for a developer is not like a critic for an author.
-Help them understand that you are a team and you both want the same thing.
+Help them understand that you are a team, and you both want the same thing.
 Prove your statement with facts and knowledge of the system and specifications.

 Black box testing uses external descriptions of the software with no knowledge about the internal structure.
-If you want to become competitive and help further your career, you should take a peak at the source code and ask questions of the developers.
-For cosmetic issues, you can read and learn about HTML and CSS and report specific CSS styles/areas of a web page that need fixing.
+If you want to become competitive and help further your career, you should take a peak at the source code and ask the developers questions.
+For cosmetic issues, you can read and learn about HTML and CSS and report specific CSS styles/areas of a web page that should be fixed.
 Some tools that can help are the Web Developer Toolbar and the Firefox Add-on, Firebug.
-Some knowledge about Databases also will be helpful, this way you can more clearly understand the processes in the system and the reasons why some bugs appear.
-With more knowledge of how the software works, you will speed up the developer's work and make yourself more efficient in the process.
+Some knowledge about databases also will be helpful, this way you can more clearly understand the processes in the system and the reasons why some bugs appear.

-Approving a high quality product is a hard and complicated process.
-Learn from your mistakes and from the bugs you found.
-Keep good communication with your coworkers, defend your position in a positive manner, keep learning, and continue testing.
+Approving a high-quality product is a complicated process.
+Learn from your mistakes and from the bugs you find.
+Maintain good communication with your coworkers, defend your position in a positive manner, keep learning and continue testing.